Flutterando/modular/doc/docs/flutter_modular/navegation.md

 TransitionType.custom,
 ```

-Choose the one you want and add the **Transiton** property of an ModularRoute:
+Choose the one you want and add the **Transition** property of an ModularRoute:

 ```dart
 ChildRoute('/second', child: (context, args) => SecondPage(), transition: TransitionType.fadeIn),